solkim-83/tp/docs/UserGuide.md

 * Sorts through all contacts currently on screen and lists them according to the user-requested order.
 * Index definitions:
-1. By lexicographical order of their names
+1. By alphabetical order of their names.
-2. By lexicographical order of their address
+2. By alphabetical order of their address.
-3. By lexicographical order of their email
+3. By alphabetical order of their email.

 Example:
-* `sort -c 1` would sort all currently displayed contacts by their name in lexicographical order.
+* `sort -c 1` would sort all currently displayed contacts by their name in alphabetical order.

 ![Sort Contact Behaviour](images/ug-images/contactsBehaviourImages/sort-contacts-behaviour.png)